Tenant ending a periodic tenancy

 If a tenant leaves before the notice period has finished they will normally be liable to pay rent until the end of the notice period.

-Ending a tenancy because of destruction of premises
+Ending a tenancy because premises are destroyed or seriously damaged

 Ending a tenancy because of family violence